-Posted at 14:48h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:48h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 This weeks #PatternPuzzle was a tough one!
 When you look at the weird pattern shape we posted on Saturday, you are looking at the most complex pattern piece in the style.
 In this weeks puzzle, in addition to the side seam drape, it’s all about understanding the construction of the front wrap and how that relates to the CF seam.
 It is a mock wrap in that it is secured at the side seams to create a more reliable shape.

 The side seam drape is popular in both knit and woven fabrics.
 There are endless variations on this style in fashion ranges from the top to the bottom of the market and it has also been a popular theme in some of our puzzles.

 Once you turn the weird pattern shape the right way up, it does make a bit more sense.
 The armhole is partially visible on the top left-hand side.
 The peaks on the right would represent large drape tucks going into the side seam.
 And the lower left shape is the dipped hem of the front wrap of the dress.

 The pattern plan below is based on my close-fitting, two-way stretch knit block.
 It includes a three-quarter sleeve with raglan styling and a CB seam to improve the fitting of the dress.
 The radiating lines in the front dress are where the extra fabric will be added to create the side seam drape.

 The diagram below will help when you are tracing and separating your pattern pieces.
 The pencil sketch included indicates the partially hidden CF seam and the waistline on the left side under-wrap.
 The colour coding is used to show both sides of the front dress and how much the wrap crosses over.